Particular/docs.particular.net/samples/entity-framework/sample.md

 ### Unit of work

 The integration with Entity Framework allows users to take advantage of *Unit of Work* semantics of Entity Framework's `DataContext`.
 A single instance of the context is shared between all the handlers and the `SaveChanges` method is called after all handlers do their work.
-This is possible thanks to cooperation of a number of classes

 #### Setting up